-4 Historically, the OSHA PEL for airborne asbestos has been lowered a number of times since it was first introduced: 12 f/cc (initial level, May 1971), 5 f/cc (December 1971), 2 f/cc (July 1976), 0.2 f/cc (June 1986), and 0.1 f/cc (August 1994).
+5 Historically, the OSHA PEL for airborne asbestos has been lowered a number of times since it was first introduced: 12 f/cc (initial level, May 1971), 5 f/cc (December 1971), 2 f/cc (July 1976), 0.2 f/cc (June 1986), and 0.1 f/cc (August 1994).

 Although most personal and area sampling data are associated with specific process operations, Libby asbestos fibers were released into the facility air throughout the workday during vermiculite processing and handling.
-In 1978, air samples collected in the employee lunch room and in the general warehouse area indicated 0.3 f/cc and 0.57 f/cc respectively (EPA, unpublished data).
+In 1972, several samples collected in the general warehouse area indicated airborne fibers at levels ranging from 0.6 f/cc to 2.9 f/cc (EPA, unpublished data).

 Workers could have been exposed to Libby asbestos outside the facility as well.
-Fugitive emissions from loading, unloading, or transferring bulk vermiculite or waste rock resulted in outdoor airborne asbestos fiber releases.
-Information provided to EPA in 1978 by a company that exfoliated Libby vermiculite indicated airborne fiber levels were as high as 245 f/cc in the unloading area where unexpanded vermiculite was dumped from rail cars [32].
+Fugitive emissions from loading, unloading, or transferring bulk vermiculite, bulk vermiculite products, or waste rock resulted in airborne asbestos fiber releases outside the facility.
+Information provided to EPA in 1978 by a company that exfoliated Libby vermiculite indicated airborne fiber levels were as high as 245 f/cc in the unloading area where unexpanded vermiculite was dumped from rail cars [38].
 Stack emissions from the furnaces also contributed to outdoor fiber releases.
 W.R.
-Grace installed baghouse filters at the New Orleans facility in 1975 to control particulate emissions from the exfoliation furnace and Monokote mixer (EPA, unpublished data).
-The concentrations of particulates and airborne asbestos fibers in outdoor air around the facility due to fugitive and stack emissions were likely much higher before this control equipment was installed.
-Complaints from neighboring businesses about emissions from the New Orleans facility were documented in 1977 and 1981 (EPA, unpublished data).
+Grace indicated they would have particulate and asbestos control equipment on the New Castle furnace emission stacks by the end of 1974 (EPA, unpublished data).
+Insufficient information is available to determine when this equipment was actually installed or how effective it was in controlling asbestos emissions.
+The concentrations of airborne asbestos fibers in outdoor air around the facility due to fugitive and stack emissions were likely much higher before the control equipment was installed.

 Various non-W.R.
-Grace workers probably visited the New Orleans facility periodically to haul waste rock away from the facility, purchase products, pick up products for delivery, or provide services (e.g., construction and electrical services, equipment maintenance).
+Grace workers probably visited the New Castle facility periodically to haul waste rock away from the facility, purchase products, pick up products for delivery, or provide services (e.g., construction, electrical, equipment maintenance).
 These workers were probably exposed to airborne asbestos in and around the facility, but the frequency and duration of their exposures were likely very low.
-Data available from other facilities indicate waste haulers were exposed to asbestos as they loaded and unloaded waste rock (EPA, unpublished data).
-The intensity, frequency, and duration of the exposure to asbestos experienced by waste haulers may have been higher than the exposure of other non-W.R.
+Some data available from other facilities indicate waste haulers were exposed to asbestos as they loaded and unloaded waste rock (EPA, unpublished data).
+The intensity, frequency, and duration of the exposure to waste haulers may have been higher than the other non-W.R.
 Grace worker groups.
 All of these non-W.R.
 Grace workers were exposed much less frequently and for shorter durations than the full-time workers at the W.R.
 Grace facility itself.

-Occupational pathway (recent past: 1989-2005 timeframe)
+Occupational pathway (past: 1992-2004 timeframe)